pubnub/objective-c/iOS/README.md

               break;
           case PNSubscriptionProcessSubscribedState:

-              [PubNub updateClientMetadata:[PubNub clientIdentifier]
+              [PubNub updateClientState:[PubNub clientIdentifier]
-                                          metadata:@{@"firstName": @"John", @"lastName": @"Appleseed", @"age": @(240)}
+                                  state:@{@"firstName": @"John", @"lastName": @"Appleseed", @"age": @(240)}
                              forChannel:((PNClient *)[array lastObject]).channel
              witCompletionHandlingBlock:^(PNClient *updatedClient, PNError *updateError) {

                   if (error == nil) {

-                            // PubNub client successfully updated metadata.
+                    // PubNub client successfully updated state.
                   }
                   else {

-                            // PubNub client did fail to update metadata.
+                    // PubNub client did fail to update state.
                     //
                     // Always check 'error.code' to find out what caused error (check PNErrorCodes header file and
                     // use -localizedDescription / -localizedFailureReason and -localizedRecoverySuggestion to get
                     // human readable description for error). 'error.associatedObject' contains PNClient instance
-                            // for which PubNub client was unable to update metadata.
+                    // for which PubNub client was unable to update state.
                   }
                 }];
               }];
               break;
       }
 }];
 ```

-If you need to remove some value from metadata dictionary, you can pass `[NSNull null]` for key, which you want to reset.
+If you need to remove some value from state dictionary, you can pass `[NSNull null]` for key, which you want to reset.
-Keys used in metadata dictionary shouldn't start with: "_" or "pn".
-Values should be one of: NSNumber (int, float) or NSString.
+Values in state dictionary should be one of: NSNumber (int, float) or NSString.

 **NOTE: Values remain bound to the client while it subscribed at specific channel.
-As soon as you will unsubscribe or subscribe to another set of channels enabling presence event generation or client will timeout, server will destroy stored client's metadata.**
+As soon as you will unsubscribe or subscribe to another set of channels enabling presence event generation or client will timeout, server will destroy stored client's state.**

 ### Timetoken